bumpercoins/connectfour/README.md

 I trained it for a week to the the current model on my MacBookAir.

+To view this project in action hosted by GitHub Pages, visit https://bumpercoins.github.io/connectfour/ and play the Bot!

 If you wish to train your own Connect Four bot from scratch, here's what you'll need to do:
 Preconditions: you have the TypeScript comipler (tsc) installed and you have Node installed
 1) Run npm install to instal tensorflowJS locally